-Proposer of the Toast “Let it Blaw, the Balerno Burns Club” 1933
+Proposer of Toast: “Let it Blaw”, the Balerno Burns Club 1933

 When the ‘Let it Blaw’ webmaster was discussing the content of this page with Club Member Max Downie who has contacts both at the SRU and Edinburgh Academicals Rugby Club, it was agreed that so long after his death, and without any information about Allen’s family, it would be almost impossible to discover much about him for this report.
-The call ended, and the webmaster’s 91 year old mother, who had been listening to the conversation, announced “Dr Sloan was a very nice man; played rugby for Scotland you know!”
+The call ended, and the webmaster’s 91 year old mother, who had been listening to the conversation from the other side of the room, announced “Dr Sloan was a very nice man; played rugby for Scotland you know!”
 When asked what she could possibly know about him, it transpired that Dr Sloan, when working as a GP in the west end of Edinburgh in 1923, dragged our webmaster’s mother (and her brothers) into the world in an era when most births were in the family home.

 The uncharitable amongst you may reason that if our cronie Allen Sloan hadn’t performed such tasks, Club Member Alex Hood would not have been able to irritate you all for the past 30+ years !
 Granny further advised that it was Dr Sloan who cured her, and her brothers, of Whooping Cough and other Wheezing Ailments, by instructing their mother to take them to a tar boiler to inhale the fumes.